mlgym/mlgym/README.md

 yarn start
 ```

 To this day, the MLboard frontend is still under development and not all features have been implemented, yet.
-Therefore, it is possible analyze the log files directly in the event storage.
+For a brief overview of its current state, checkout the [MLboard section](https://github.com/mlgym/mlgym#mlboard).
+Generally, it is possible analyze the log files directly in the event storage.
 All messages are logged as specified within the [websocket API](https://github.com/le1nux/mlgym/tree/master/src/ml_board/README.md)

 To see the messages live `cd` into the event storage directory and `tail` the `event_storage.log` file.